yushiangfu/study-notes/~x86-power-control.md

 | Chassis.Transition.On              | Chassis Property | powerOnRequest            |
 | Chassis.Transition.PowerCycle      | Chassis Property | powerCycleRequest         |

+In the current service, we consistently reside in a particular power state, with dedicated handlers prepared for each state.
+When an event occurs, the handler associated with the existing state manages the event through:

+- Initiating a state change:
+  - This transition ensures that the subsequent state handler is in charge of handling the subsequent event.
+- Asserting GPIO:
+  - This involves actions such as dispatching a 'power out' signal to the host.
+- Initiating a watchdog timer:
+  - This serves as a precautionary measure in case the host hardware fails to respond promptly.
+If needed, the current handler can trigger a state change based on the watchdog timer's outcome.

 | Internal Power State         | External Host State    | External Chassis State |
 | ---                          | ---                    | ---                    |
 | on                           | Host.HostState.Running | Chassis.PowerState.On  |